‘I’m just sick of it’: More than a week without power leaves some Houston-area residents feeling hopeless and abandoned | KRDO

 “We are engaging with community leaders, elected officials, local clergy leadership and others across the area to learn about how we can be more responsive to their needs and concerns,” the statement said.

 Doyle, before he returned to his apartment on Thursday, said he had about $150 worth of food on his refrigerator that went bad.
-He said he was unsure about the condition of some of the insulin he had left behind.
-He blamed the utility company for leaving thousands of Houstonians marooned in the heat and darkness.
+He said he was unsure about the condition of some insulin he had left behind.
+He blamed the utility company for leaving thousands of Houstonians marooned in a broiling nightmare.

 “You have no idea how frustrating this is,” he said.
 “We should not be subjected to this.”